Echinopsis chamaecereus 'Cristata'

 Echinopsis chamaecereus H. Friedrich & Glaetzle

-Chamaecereus silvestrii f. cristatus, Lobivia silvestrii f. cristata
+Echinopsis chamaecereus f. cristata, Lobivia silvestrii f. cristata

-Echinopsis chamaecereus f. cristata is a rare, fascinating cactus with pale green, fan-shaped stems.
-It grows up to 6 inches (15 cm) tall, spreading up to 12 inches (30 cm) in diameter.
-Sometimes it throws off normal stems that produce flowers, while the crested growth will not flower at all.
-The stems take a nice purple tinge during the winter rest period.
+Echinopsis chamaecereus 'Cristata' is a rare, fascinating cactus with pale green fan-shaped stems covered with clusters of white bristle-like spines.
+It grows up to 6 inches (15 cm) tall and up to 12 inches (30 cm) wide.
+The stems take on a nice purple tinge during the winter rest period.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Peanut Cactus needs a well-draining potting mix.
 Water the plant thoroughly until water comes through the pot's holes and let the soil dry at least halfway down the pot before watering again.
 In winter, decrease or withhold water.
 The plant will look shriveled, and stems can take on a reddish tinge, but the Peanut Cactus will plump up again and return to its normal color in spring.